skypilot-org/skypilot/docs/source/reference/auto-stop.rst

 Auto-stopping
 =========

-Sky's **auto-stopping** can automatically stop a cluster after a few minutes of idleness.
+Sky's **auto-stopping** automatically stops a cluster after it becomes idle.

-With auto-stopping, users can simply submit jobs and leave their laptops, while **ensuring no unnecessary spending occurs**: after jobs have finished, the cluster(s) used will be automatically stopped (and restarted later).
+With auto-stopping, users can simply submit jobs and leave their laptops, while **ensuring no unnecessary spending occurs**: after jobs have finished, the cluster(s) used will be automatically stopped (which can be restarted later).

-To setup auto-stopping for a cluster, use :code:`sky autostop`:
+To schedule auto-stopping for a cluster, use :code:`sky autostop`:

 .. code-block:: bash